-Lecturers: Aiken, Allen, Brown, Crawford, A. Gabriel, Hopkins, S. Hundemer, T. Hundemer, Philley, Powers, Scarlato, C. Teague, Vaska-Haas,
+Lecturers: Aiken, Allen, Brown, Crawford, A. Gabriel, Grosz, Hancock, Hopkins, S. Hundemer, T. Hundemer, Philley, Powers, Scarlato,

-Watson, Wright, Zale-Bridges
+C. Teague, Vaska-Haas, Watson, Wright, Zale-Bridges

-Centenary College offers a Bachelors of Arts in Music and a minor in Music.
-Students majoring in Music may choose one of the following concentrations: Performance, Choral Music, Sacred Music, or Composition.
+Centenary College offers a Bachelors of Arts in Vocal Music Education (K-12), a Bachelor of Arts in Music, and a minor in Music.
+Students pursuing the B. A. in Music may choose one of the following concentrations: Performance, Choral Music, Sacred Music, or Composition.